matthewkaplan5/CS231n-Project/README.md

 MK AR CS231n Final Project Writeup.pdf
 --> IMPORTANT: This is a PDF of the final writeup associated with the project.
 This includes a detailed description of the project, the formulation of the notebook, and a breakdown and our analysis of the results.

+MK AR CS231n Final Project Video.mp4
+--> IMPORTANT: This is an mp4 of a short video presentation where we discuss the project goal and results at a high level.

 ade20k_scene_parser.py
 --> This is a Python script written from scratch by Kaplan and Rogers designed to pull training, validation, and test indices from the ADE20k Dataset for a select number of scenes.
 It also saves a dictionary mapping scenes to indicies and a dictionary mapping indices to scenes for classification purposes.